-5.1 Hypersensitivity Reactions
+5.2 Hypersensitivity Reactions

 Serious and occasionally fatal hypersensitivity (anaphylactic) and serious skin reactions have been reported in patients receiving beta-lactam antibiotics.
 These reactions are more likely to occur in individuals with a history of sensitivity to multiple allergens.
-Before therapy with DORIBAX[®] is instituted, careful inquiry should be made to determine whether the patient has had a previous hypersensitivity reaction to other carbapenems, cephalosporins, penicillins or other allergens.
-If this product is to be given to a penicillin- or other beta-lactam-allergic patient, caution should be exercised because cross-hyperreactivity among beta-lactam antibiotics has been clearly documented.
+Before therapy with DORIBAX® is instituted, careful inquiry should be made to determine whether the patient has had a previous hypersensitivity reaction to other carbapenems, cephalosporins, penicillins or other allergens.
+If this product is to be given to a penicillin- or other beta-lactam-allergic patient, caution should be exercised because cross-reactivity among beta-lactam antibiotics has been clearly documented.

-If an allergic reaction to DORIBAX[®] occurs, discontinue the drug.
-Serious acute hypersensitivity (anaphylactic) reactions require emergency treatment with epinephrine and other emergency measures, including oxygen, IV fluids, IV antihistamines, corticosteroids, pressor amines and airway management, as clinically indicated.
+If an allergic reaction to DORIBAX® occurs, discontinue the drug.
+Serious acute hypersensitivity (anaphylactic) reactions require emergency treatment, as clinically indicated.